 Suzanne is a life-long resident of Washington.
 She graduated from Whitman College in 1979 and the University of Puget Sound Law School (now Seattle University Law School) in 1982.

 Kate Huber joined the Washington Appellate Project in 2018 after serving two years as staff attorney and litigation coordinator at the Innocence Project Northwest.
-A committed public defender, Kate represented indigent clients as a trial attorney at the Legal Aid Society in New York from 2002 to 2016.
-She started her legal career in 2000 as a law clerk, first for the Honorable Robert P. Patterson, Jr., in the Southern District of New York, and then for the Honorable Rosemary S. Pooler in the United States Court of Appeals for the Second Circuit.
+A committed public defender, Kate represented indigent clients as a trial attorney at the Legal Aid Society in New York City from 2002 to 2016.
+She started her legal career in 2000 as a law clerk, first for the Honorable Robert P. Patterson, Jr. in the Southern District of New York, and then for the Honorable Rosemary S. Pooler in the United States Court of Appeals for the Second Circuit.
 Kate earned her B.A. at the University of Minnesota and her J.D. at New York University.
-Kate’s notable wins include State v.
-M.S., 197 Wn.2d 453 (2021) (holding juveniles have the right to notice of the factual basis and aggravating factors supporting a manifest injustice sentence before deciding whether to plead or go to trial); State v.
-Espinoza, 14 Wn.
-App.
-2d 810 (2020) (reversing conviction for violation of right to unanimous jury verdict); and State v.
-Dollarhyde, 9 Wn.
-App.
-2d 351 (2019) (reversing and dismissing failure to register conviction for insufficient evidence).
+Kate is admitted to practice in Washington, New York, the Western District of Washington, and the Ninth Circuit.
+Her notable wins include State v.
+Vasquez, 4 Wn.3d 208 (2024) (holding defendants are entitled to a full sentencing proceeding when a prior judgment has been vacated and may raise any relevant issue) and State v.
+M.S., 197 Wn.2d 453 (2021) (holding juveniles have the right to notice of the factual basis and aggravating factors supporting a manifest injustice sentence before deciding whether to plead or go to trial).

 Richard Lechich joined the Washington Appellate Project in 2013.
 He served as a law clerk at the Washington Court of Appeals to Judge Mary Kay Becker in 2010-2012, and to Judge Lisa Worswick in 2013.
 Significant cases Richard has argued and won in the Washington State Supreme Court include: State v.
 Blake, 197 Wn.2d 170, 481 P.3d 521 (2021) (declaring Washington’s drug possession statute unconstitutional in violation of due process, resulting in thousands of drug possession convictions being vacated and new sentences for those with prior drug convictions); State v.
 A.M., 194 Wn.2d 33, 448 P.3d 35 (2019) (admission of inventory form that juvenile was compelled to sign at detention center was manifest constitutional error because it violated privilege against self-incrimination); Matter of Welfare of K.D., __ Wn.2d __, 491 P.3d 154 (2021) (Court of Appeals must not add the names of parents to case titles in dependency and termination appeals, and must exclude the child’s birthdate in addition to redacting the child’s name).
 Richard earned both his B.A. and J.D. at the University of Washington.